HISTORY AND ACHIEVEMENTS

-- Successful passage of Automatic Voter Registration (AVR)
+MassVOTE helped pioneer the successful passage of Automatic Voter Registration (AVR).

 - Convened Election Modernization Coalition of 45 community organizations.